MurtazaMajid/Air-MLX-Hackathon/README.md

 A one-day hackathon hosted by Air University, Islamabad as part of MLX 2025.
 The task was to predict `invalid_ratio`, the proportion of invalid parking events at a given location and time, using data spread across five relational SQLite tables.

-A `.db` file, a baseline to beat, and 2 hours to do it.
+A `.db` file, a baseline to beat, and a few hours to do it.

 ---